PEMAND: Persona-Enriched Multi-Agent Negotiation for Household Decision-Making: Perception Validation Details

+During the consensus refinement process, we did revision clamping for each household member's utterance at each round for numerical decisions (with binary decisions unchanged).
+Specifically, the per-round decision update is limited to at most a fraction $\rho_{\text{turn}}$ of the speaker’s previous value.
+In addition, the preferred decision is bounded relative to the aggregated initial proposal:

+where $\hat{y}$ denotes the current preferred decision, and $\rho_{\text{down}}$ and $\rho_{\text{up}}$ control the allowable downward and upward deviation from the initial household proposal.
+This bound prevents the refined decision from drifting excessively from members’ initial intentions while still allowing reasonable updates during consensus refinement.

-\subsection{Perception Validation Details}
+\section{Perception Validation Details}

-\paragraph{Survey Instruments} To rigorously evaluate whether the synthesized personas possess a coherent worldview consistent with their demographics, we validate their responses against three specific attitudinal variables from the National Household Travel Survey (NHTS).
-We preserve the exact wording and Likert scales used in the original survey:
+\paragraph{Survey Instruments} To rigorously evaluate whether the synthesized personas possess a coherent worldview consistent with their demographics, we validate their responses against specific attitudinal variables held out from the generative phase.
+For the Travel Domain (NHTS), we preserve the exact wording and Likert scales used in the original survey:

 \begin{itemize} \item \textbf{Health Status (HEALTH):} \\ \textit{Question:} "In general, would you say your health is?" \\ \textit{Scale:} 1=Excellent, 2=Very Good, 3=Good, 4=Fair, 5=Poor.

 \item \textbf{Price Sensitivity (PRICE):} \\ \textit{Statement:} "The price of gasoline affects the number of vehicle trips I make." \\ \textit{Scale:} 1=Strongly Agree, 2=Agree, 3=Neither Agree or Disagree, 4=Disagree, 5=Strongly Disagree.